+The previously identified Ni-Cu-PGE targets from the Phase 1 soil program, are interpreted to be hosted in ultramafic rocks and contain coincident and untested airborne EM ("AEM") and magnetic anomalies.
+These targets have been extended and better defined by the Phase 2 soil program, with follow up work likely to include drilling subject to approvals;

-- Chalice Mining (ASX: CHN) has received results from the recently completed Auger Soil Geochemistry program (refer Figures 1 & 2) and has identified two new Ni-Cu-PGE targets.
-The new targets are located over interpreted ultramafic rocks, which contain coincident and untested airborne electromagnetic ("EM") and magnetic anomalies at Thor (refer to Figures 1 & 2); - Following completion of the latest auger sampling program combined with the recent Maiden Drill Program, Chalice has now met its expenditure requirement of \$1.2 million to earn 51% and would need to spend (at its election) a further \$2.5 million over the next two years to earn 70% in Venture's South West Project (for full JV earn-in terms refer to VMS and CHN ASX announcements 21 July 2020); - The South West Project is located ~240km south of Perth in the Balingup Metamorphic Belt, within the highly prospective West Yilgarn Ni-Cu-PGE Province discovered by Chalice (refer Figure 5).
-The Project hosts the Thor Target, a 20km long, magnetic anomaly containing multiple EM targets (refer Figure 4).
+- The South West Project is a JV between Chalice Mining (51%) and Venture Minerals (49%) in which Chalice are earning a further 19% interest (for a total of 70%) through an additional \$2.5 million of expenditure by July 2024 (at its election) (for full JV earn-in terms refer to VMS and CHN ASX announcements 21 July 2020); - The South West Project is located ~240km south of Perth in the Balingup Metamorphic Belt, within the highly prospective West Yilgarn Ni-Cu-PGE Province discovered by Chalice (refer Figure 7).
+The Project hosts the Thor Target, a 20km long, magnetic anomaly containing multiple EM targets (refer Figure 6).